benhoyt/benhoyt.github.com/writings-scandir.md

 Enter PEP 471
 -------------

 After we'd pretty much settled on a good API, I was asked to write a PEP (Python Enhancement Proposal) with all the details.
 This clarifies the proposed API and summarizes the mailing list discussions for an official record.
-Each PEP gets a number (some of them a bit geek-humorous, like [PEP 404](https://www.python.org/dev/peps/pep-0404/) and [PEP 3141](https://www.python.org/dev/peps/pep-3141/)), and the scandir PEP became [number 471](https://www.python.org/dev/peps/pep-0471/).
+Each PEP gets a number (some of the numbers are a bit geek-humorous, like [PEP 404](https://www.python.org/dev/peps/pep-0404/) and [PEP 3.141](https://www.python.org/dev/peps/pep-3141/)), and the scandir PEP became [number 471](https://www.python.org/dev/peps/pep-0471/).

 Writing the PEP was actually a fair bit of work in itself.
 There are good guidelines, but because it's an official record for the proposal you want it to be right.
 And it should summarize all the "rejected ideas" discussed on the mailing lists, which in scandir's case were quite a few.